-Under the government’s Energy Companies Obligation (ECO) scheme, some homeowners and private tenants can get their old, inefficient boilers replaced completely free of charge or have the cost of a replacement heavily subsidised.
+Under the government’s Energy Companies Obligation (ECO) scheme, some homeowners and private tenants can get their old, inefficient boilers replaced completely free of charge, or have the cost of a replacement heavily subsidised.

 The Affordable Warmth Obligation (which replaced the Warm Front ) is part of the ECO scheme.
 You can get help with the cost of replacing or repairing your boiler, as well as other energy-saving improvements.
-It’s also possible to get hints on other upgrades to your heating.

-Again, you’ll need to be receiving certain benefits to qualify, and either own your own home or be renting privately.
-If you live in social housing, you may still be able to get help with insulation or a new heating system if it’s being installed for the first time.
+Again, you’ll need to be receiving certain benefits to qualify, and either own your home or be renting privately.
+If you live in social housing, you might still be able to get help with insulation or a new heating system if it’s being installed for the first time.
 Your home would also need to have an energy rating of E, F or G – you can find your home's rating on your Energy Performance Certificate.

 The Affordable Warmth Obligation is available in England (0300 123 1234), Scotland (0808 808 2282) and Northern Ireland (0300 200 7874).
 In Wales, the scheme is called Nest and is managed by British Gas (0808 808 2244).